 The information on this page helps you learn about school funding and reform arrangements.
 The Quality Schools funding arrangements provide funding to schools and school systems based on student and school need.

-The Australian Government is delivering record funding to schools – growing from $17.5 billion in 2017 to $32.8 billion in 2029.
-On average, funding for each student will grow by 4% each year over this period.
+The Australian Government is delivering record funding to schools – growing from $18.7 billion in 2018 to $33.0 billion in 2029.
+On average, funding for each student will grow by 4.3% each year over this period (from a 2017 base).

 New funding arrangements will help teachers get the resources they need to support Australian students to achieve their best.